The selection process at MIT is holistic and student centered:

 - Seventeen percent were among the first generation in their family to attend college.

-- Forty-eight US states were represented.
+- Forty-nine US states were represented.

 Applicants for graduate degree programs are evaluated for previous